Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**21 JULY**
+Hack the plus and minus button in Webflow form.
+Try out new logos.

 **20 JULY**
-Getting feedback on prototype.
+Individual session with Agnese in the morning.
+Getting feedback on prototype at night.
 Lucky dip product page established.
 Dealing with flexbox layout and gird layout.

 **19 JULY**
 First 2 lucky dip illustration, collecting feedback on font and our-mission page.
 Learned how to make checkbox work in webflow.